GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

   -c, --config='': File for global configurations (defaults to $HOME/.skaffold/config) -d, --default-repo='': Default repository value (overrides global config)
-      --detect-minikube=true: Use heuristics to detect a minikube cluster -f, --filename='skaffold.yaml': Path or URL to the Skaffold config file --force=false: Recreate Kubernetes resources if necessary for deployment, warning: might cause downtime!
+      --detect-minikube=true: Use heuristics to detect a minikube cluster --enable-platform-node-affinity=false: If true, skaffold will add platform (os/arch) node affinity to rendered manifests based on the image platforms
+  -f, --filename='skaffold.yaml': Path or URL to the Skaffold config file
+      --force=false: Recreate Kubernetes resources if necessary for deployment, warning: might cause downtime!
       --hydration-dir='.kpt-pipeline': The directory to where the (kpt) hydration takes place.
 Default to a hidden directory .kpt-pipeline.